 Israeli Independence, Palestinian Displacement Follow UN Partition Plan

 Following World War II and the horrors of the Holocaust, Jewish leaders in British-ruled Palestine pushed for the establishment of a Jewish state, resorting to violence against the British when independence was not immediately granted.
 To address this upheaval, the United Nations announced in 1947 that Palestine would be partitioned into separate Jewish and Arab countries.
 Jewish leaders declared Israel’s independence upon Britain’s withdrawal in May 1948.
 Arabs, however, rejected the UN partition plan, which—in their view—seized their ancestral lands.
 Neighboring Arab countries invaded Israel to defend the Palestinian Arabs but were ultimately defeated.
 While Israelis refer to this conflict as their War of Independence, Arabs know it as the nakba (Arabic for “catastrophe”), since it caused hundreds of thousands of Palestinians to flee their homes and resulted in even further loss of land.
-In the ensuing decades, only two Arab countries (Egypt and Jordan) and the Palestinian government made formal peace agreements with Israel and officially recognized it as an independent country.
-However, in recent years, the common threat that Israel and Arab states feel from Iran have led more countries to begin a process of normalizing relations.
+In the ensuing decades, only five Arab countries (Bahrain, Egypt, Jordan, Sudan, and the United Arab Emirates) and the Palestinian government established formal diplomatic relations with Israel and officially recognized it as an independent country.
+However, in recent years, the common threat that Israel and Arab states feel from Iran has led more countries to begin a process of normalizing relations.

 The Long, Bloody Road to Independence in North Africa